What is functional medicine?

 In other words, technically it “works”, but is it FUNCTIONING OPTIMALLY or even WELL?

 That’s one of the principles of functional medicine and naturopathy.
 Not just “are you broken?” but are you (all your organs and systems) functioning at an optimal level.

 The ultimate aim of functional medicine and naturopathy is to address the underlying cause of your ill-health….working “upstream” from the symptoms which tend to show up more “downstream”.
 Picture a beautiful lake being fed by a river.
-If the lake is full of rubbish, you could build a barrier to stop the rubbish entering the lake (this is what many pharmaceuticals do) or you could go upstream to find the source of the rubbish and address that instead.
+If the lake is full of rubbish, you could build a barrier to stop the rubbish entering the lake (this is what many pharmaceuticals do).
+This might work for a while but that rubbish is still coming down the river so it just moves the problem.
+Alternatively, you could go upstream to find the source of the rubbish and address that instead.
 That’s naturopathy and functional medicine.